 I think it’s safe to say that I won’t be getting back on a jet boat anytime soon…

 After recovering from the jet boat journey from hell, we moved on to Rotorua, a place that was a pleasant surprise!
-Both Dave and Dustin had visited previously and didn’t have many positive things to say about it, if any.
+Dave had visited previously and didn’t have many positive things to say about it, if any.
 I was expecting to find a smelly town with not much going for it.

 We spent our time exploring Waimangu Volcanic Valley and Wai-O-Tapu thermal park.
 Both of these were stunning and so much fun to explore, with vibrant, colourful lakes, crazy geysers and yes, lots of bizarre smells.